dragoncoder047/aelith/roadmap&ideas.md

 * add random ticks functionality
 * make cropticks slice9 for focus outline instead of just changing color
+    * use it
+    * do it as an entity?
+        * follow cursor animation etc.
+        * blinking
 * change motion to be using force & velocity (would make sticky platforms better)
 * finish legs
     * animate zug legs using this too